-Although the software side of a system can be modeled at several different levels of abstraction, including untimed, cycle-accurate, and even gate-level, the focus of SCE-MI Version 1 and 2 is to interface purely untimed software models with a register transfer level- (RTL) or gate-level DUT.
+Although the software side of a system can be modeled at several different levels of abstraction, including untimed, cycle-accurate, and even gate-level, the focus of this standard is to interface purely un-timed software models with a register transfer level- (RTL) or gate-level DUT.

-This can be summarized with the following recommendations regarding the API.
+This can be summarized with the following recommendations regarding the API:

-Do not use it to bridge event-based or sub cycle-accurate simulation environments with the hardware side.

-- It is possible, but not ideal, to use this to bridge cycle accurate simulation environments. - It is best used for bridging an un-timed simulation environment with a cycle-accurate simulation environment
+- This standard should not be used to bridge event-based or sub cycle-accurate simulation environments with the hardware side. - It is possible, but not ideal, to use this to bridge cycle accurate simulation environments. - This standard is best used for bridging an un-timed simulation environment with a cycle-accurate simulation environment.